 Clive Coates MW calls Roger Belland “one of the best sources in the village.”
 Together with his daughter Julie, Belland crafts excellent wines with cool, fresh fruit and beautiful balance.
 They are the fifth and sixth generations of the Belland family to work this property, and know their land and vines intimately.

-Belland’s 2017 Santenay 1er cru blanc is a few hundred yards from the Chassagne-Montrachet border, and drinks like it’s from much fancier terroir.
-The nose bursts with exotic notes of mango, white flowers, pineapple, lemon peel and buttered toast; the mouth is round, smooth, and rich but with excellent freshness and terrific length.
+Belland’s 2018 Santenay 1er cru blanc is a few hundred yards from the Chassagne-Montrachet border, and drinks like it’s from much fancier terroir.
+From a warm year, this is rich and mouthfilling without being heavy.
+The nose bursts with exotic notes of mango, white flowers, pineapple and lemon peel; the mouth is round, smooth, and rich but with excellent freshness and terrific length.

 FREE EAST COAST SHIPPING ON ANY 12 BOTTLES